lordpretzel/mu4e-views/README.md

   (setq mu4e-views-next-previous-message-behaviour 'stick-to-current-window) ;; when pressing n and p stay in the current window
   (setq mu4e-views-auto-view-selected-message t)) ;; automatically open messages when moving in the headers view
 ~~~

+### Temporarily switching view methods

+Sometimes it is useful to be able to view the currently selected email message using a different view method without changing the view method.
+For instance, you may want to switch from the default html view method (`"html"`) that blocks remote content to one that shows remote content to show images in the current email (`"html-nonblock"`).

+`mu4e-views` now provides a function for that: `(mu4e-views-view-current-msg-with-method NAME)`.
+This function causes `mu4e-views` to redisplay the current email message using the view method named `NAME`.
+When selecting a different email message afterwards, this email will be shown using your normal viewing method.

+Since showing remote content is a common use case, there is convenience function for that: `mu4e-views-mu4e-view-as-nonblocked-html`.
+You may want to bind this to a key in `mu4e-headers-view`.
+This is already bound to `"i"` in the `mu4e-views-view-actions-mode-map` keymap used by the `html` view methods.

 ### Settings